caronc/apprise-api/README.md

 ### Persistent Storage Solution

-The Apprise API has a very low overhead, but can save all of your configuration and/or set of Apprise URLs and associate them with a `{KEY}` of your choosing.
-You can write as many entries to this store as you like for later retrieval.
-Here are some of the API calls you can make use of if you plan on using the built in persistent storage:
+You can pre-save all of your Apprise configuration and/or set of Apprise URLs and associate them with a `{KEY}` of your choosing.
+Once set, the configuration persists for retrieval by the `apprise` [CLI tool](https://github.com/caronc/apprise/wiki/CLI_Usage).
+The built in website associated with comes with a user interface that you can usse to leverage these API calls.
+However those who wish to build their own application around this can use the following API end points:

 | Path         | Method | Description |
 |------------- | ------ | ----------- |